Last update: 11.26.2018

-> Astrill has 332 servers in 62 countries.
+Astrill has 322 servers in 63 countries.
 While the servers are spread pretty widely, server count might give some doubts for the wannabe VPN user.
-Therefore we must point out that the total number of servers is by no means a good way to determine which services provides better connectivity.
-Most of the time it comes down to the server load and the more popular VPN, the more users will be squeezing in.
+Therefore we must point out that the total number of servers is by no means a good way to determine which services provide better connectivity.
+Most of the time it comes down to server load.
+And the more popular VPN, the more users will be squeezing in.

-> Last but not least, Astrill has the highest number of servers in Asia percentage-wise when compared to the top VPNs.
-Almost one quarter of Astrill VPN servers are in Asia, while NordVPN or CyberGhost have only 4% each, even though the latter has 30 more servers and the former outscores Astrill by more than a hundred.
+Last but not least, Astrill has the highest number of servers in Asia percentage-wise when compared to other top VPNs.
+Almost one-quarter of Astrill VPN servers are in Asia, while NordVPN or CyberGhost have only 4% each, even though the latter has 30 more servers and the former outscores Astrill by more than a hundred.

-> To see if there’s a difference, we tested Astrill VPN vs NordVPN from another continent, connecting to three countries in Asia – Hong Kong, Taiwan, and South Korea – to see which fares better.
+To see if there’s a difference, we tested Astrill VPN vs NordVPN from another continent, connecting to three countries in Asia – Hong Kong, Taiwan, and South Korea – to see which fares better.
 We used two speed test servers for each country, but one of them had to be “Taiwan Mobile”.

 The VPN-less test showed 87 Mbps download and 92 Mbps upload (rounded up).